Vireth4114/AdventOfCode/README.md

   - Day 5: Me when I wanted to do a graph (I'm overcomplicating myself)
   - Day 6: Python is such a language
   - Day 7: CHAOS CHAOS *Jevil's theme playing* (I really wasn't trying to be fast since I woke up late)
+  - Day 8: Understanding the problem was harder than actually solving it

 # 2023